CedarvilleCyber/RedTeamVault/Techniques/Active Directory.md

 # What is AD?
 AD is an identity/security policy management framework for managing large fleets of Windows computers.
 Windows comes with support for it out of the box.
+These techniques are grouped together into one note because they are less applicable outside of a domain context.
+While most organizations to make use of AD DS, it is not always in use.
+Use this note if and when necessary, and understand it well.

 # Domain Reconnaissance
 ## Passive
 - [[Responder]]
-	- Use analysis mode
+	- Use analysis mode (passive, no responses)
 - OSINT
 - [[Wireshark]]/[[Tcpdump]]